rcribeiro/workout-frontend/README.md

 # Workout frontend

 This is a basic MERN (MongoDB, Express, React, Node.js) stack frontend project using React Context and Hooks.
 It's set up using `npx create-react-app` and includes a simple structure for managing workout data.
+It uses the [workout-backend](https://github.com/rcribeiro/workout-backend) project.

 ## Project Structure